ga4gh/ga4gh-schemas/doc/source/schemas/biodatamethods.rst

 Gets a list of BioSamples accessible through the API.

-`POST /biosamples/search` must accept a JSON version of `SearchDatasetsRequest` as the post body and will return a JSON version of `SearchDatasetsResponse`.
+`POST /biosamples/search` must accept a JSON version of `SearchBioSamplesRequest` as the post body and will return a JSON version of `SearchBioSamplesResponse`.

  .. function:: getBioSample(id)